devzero-inc/self-hosted/charts/README.md

 # Helm Chart Versioning Strategy

-This document defines the versioning approach for Helm charts in the **SelfHosted** repository.
+This document defines the versioning approach for Helm charts in the **self-hosted** repository.
 It ensures consistency and automation in chart updates and releases.

 ## 📌 Versioning Approach